JanssenProject/jans/docs/janssen-server/developer/agama/programming-guide/access-control/README.md

     ...
 ```

 is used to determine if three wrong attempts to lookup the username occurred.
-In such case, the flow just finishes with failure, otherwise a value like the belowed is returned to the caller:
+In such case, the flow just finishes with failure, otherwise a value like the below is returned to the caller:

 ```
 { success: true, data: { userId: "...", givenName: "...",  phone: "..." } }